logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-repositories/creating-a-repository/_index.md

 ![](/images/TA_Help/Images/ug_newaddedrepositoryserver2.png)

-**Note:** New repositories are automatically assigned a single user account named administrator.
+{{<note>}} New repositories are automatically assigned a single user account named administrator.
 By default, no password is assigned to this account.
 If this is a production repository, or one with sensitive contents, the password should be changed.